techimpossible/ti_site/_posts/blog/2015-03-06-the-year-of-ioe-vulnerabillities.md

 ---
 layout: post
 title: 2015 - The Year of IoE Vulnerabillities
-date: 2015-03-06 22:04:51.000000000 +00:00
-type: post
-published: true
-status: publish
+excerpt: "With the emergence of more and more Linux powered devices, whether these are Android smart phones.."
 categories:
 - IT
+- blog
 tags:
 - IOE
 - security

-meta:
-  _thumbnail_id: '56'
-author:
-  login: itsec
-  email: skaronisp@p3plcpnl0845.prod.phx3.secureserver.net
-  display_name: admin
-  first_name: ''
-  last_name: ''
-excerpt: IoEWith the emergence of more and more Linux powered devices, whether these are Android smart phones, Smart TVs, consumer level NAS drives, there has been a number of vulnerabilities that have surfaced in the last quarter of 2014 and even more so in 2015.Some of these exploits, have been there for over 20 years and this begs the question, why has it been revealed now.
+comments: true
+share: true

 ---
 <p><img src="{{ site.baseurl }}/assets/30dbff9.jpg" alt="" /></p>
 <h2>IoE</h2>